rodrigo-garlop/springboot-exercise/README.md

 ### Running the application

-* Build the docker image with `docker build -t accounting:latest .`, or download it at *https://hub.docker.com/repository/docker/roogar/springboot-exercise*
+* Build the docker image with `docker build`, or download it with `docker pull roogar/springboot-exercise`
-* Run docker container with `docker run -p 8080:8080 accounting`
+* Run docker container with `docker run -p 8080:8080 roogar/springboot-exercise`
-* Access the database at *http://localhost:8080/h2-console/*
+* Access locally to the database at *http://localhost:8080/h2-console*
 * Checkout the REST API documentation at *http://localhost:8080/swagger-ui/index.html*